-A traditional northern European fir tree is combined with a collection of 18th-century Neapolitan sculptures representing the traditional presepio or Christmas village.
-This unusual combination has been a Met tradition since 1957.
-Every year the more than two hundred figures are displayed in new settings and arrangements.
+A traditional northern European fir tree is combined with a collection of 18th-century Neapolitan sculptures representing the traditional presepio, or Christmas village.
+This unusual combination has been a Met tradition since 1957, and every year more than two hundred figures are displayed in new settings and arrangements.

 In Naples, the craft of making a miniature Christmas village is an ancient and important tradition.
 There's an entire street in Naples where artisans who make the presepio figures have their stalls and sell to the public year round.
 The figures at The Met are based on designs by the most famous sculptors and set designers of 18th century Naples.

 You'll also want to make sure to check The Met's calendar for concerts and performances set in front of the tree.
 Admission to the museum is free, but a suggested donation of $10 helps fund museum activities like the Neapolitan Christmas Tree.

 Every year, the Jewish Museum hosts an all-day art-making party in honor of Hanukkah and the Festival of Lights.
 During the event, families can enjoy a concert, story hours, and drop-in studio time to make art projects as well as an interactive gallery tour where kids will learn the story of Hanukkah.